minollisantiago/autoBilanceo/README.md

     *   Billing period validation for services
     *   Business rules enforcement:
         *   Dates must be after year 2000
+        *   Issuance date must be within a 21-day window:
+          *   No more than 10 days in the past
+          *   No more than 10 days in the future
         *   End date must be after start date
         *   Payment due date must be after end date
         *   Payment due date cannot be before today